RainyDayHiker/splitflap/3d/my_final_stl/README.md

 	- Check and clean up any loose filament in wire channels in Frame pieces
 	- For the inserted nuts (motor mount and connections between flaps):
 		- Clean out the channels since there are printed overhangs that can leave threads
-		- After inserting the nut, use a hex wrench to ensure it is centered and, ideally, partially insert a screw to make sure things are perfectly aligned before assembly
+		- After inserting the nut, use a hex wrench to ensure it is centered and, ideally, partially insert a bolt to make sure things are perfectly aligned before assembly
 	- For the press fit nuts:
-		- Either use a long screw inserted through the hole to pull the nut into place
+		- Either use a long bolt inserted through the hole to pull the nut into place
 		- Or use a short bolt and tighten the nut into place (techniques work better in different spots)
 		- Nylon nuts don't need this
 	- Highly recommend hex wrenches with ball ends so that they can be used at an angle
 	- All rights/lefts are when looking at the front of the display

--Preperation before assembly
+- Preperation before assembly:
 	- Motors:
 		- Remove blue cover
 		- Tape down the wires with electrical tape